This blog post is for my athletic mesomorph female who seem to have won a genetic lottery when it comes to female body types.

 Power walking is one of the best forms of exercise for reducing body fat on your legs, so I recommend doing as much as you can!

-As a minimum, aim for 30-60 minutes of power walking on most mornings (preferably on an empty stomach).
+At a minimum, aim to power walk for 30-60 minutes most mornings (preferably on an empty stomach).

 To find out more about why power walking is essential for leaning out legs, read my blog post here.

-You should have at least one rest day.
-It will help prevent overtraining and injury.
+You should have at least one rest day as it will help prevent overtraining and injury.

-Remember that these are a guide only, and everyone’s bodies will be different and respond differently to exercise.
+Remember that these are general tips, and everyone’s bodies will be different and respond differently to exercise.

 Overall, though, I hope that I have been able to provide some information to help.

-To find out more about my how to get lean legs eBook, click here.
+To find out more about my 3 Steps to Lean Legs Program click the link below: